background

 How to Calculate Working Capital Cycle

-Cash, accounts receivable, inventories and accounts payable are often discussed together because they represent the moving parts involved in a company’s operating cycle (a fancy term that describes the time it takes, from start to finish, of buying or producing inventory, selling it, and collecting cash for it).
+Cash, accounts receivable, inventories, and accounts payable are often discussed together because they represent the moving parts involved in a company’s operating cycle (a fancy term that describes the time it takes, from start to finish, to buy or producing inventory, selling it, and collecting cash for it).

 For example, if it takes an appliance retailer 35 days on average to sell inventory and another 28 days on average to collect the cash post-sale, the operating cycle is 63 days.